content-left-bg.png

 Work experience provider

-A person, a company, a business, an association, a local authority or any other body able to, in the opinion of the principal, provide work experience.
+A person, company, business, association, local authority or any other body willing and able to, in the opinion of the principal, provide work experience.

 Vocational placement